galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    step.

-4. In order to expose the power of WebLogic to the outside world, you must create a `LoadBalancer` for the admin and cluster
+4. In order to expose the power of WebLogic to the outside world, you must create `LoadBalancer` services for the Admin Server and the cluster.

-   Create `admin-lb.yaml` with the following content:
+   Create a file named `admin-lb.yaml` with the following content:

    ```
    apiVersion: v1